Azoospermia and Male Infertility

 Standard Testicular Sperm Aspiration (TESA)

 The TESA procedure involves a needle aspiration of testicular tubules and is 90–95 percent successful in retrieving sperm in men with obstructive azoospermia, such as in post-vasectomy patients.
 However, the standard TESA procedure does not achieve a good sampling of multiple different areas of the testicle, which is necessary for finding the small islands of sperm production in men with NOA.
-Success rates of finding sperm in NOA men with use of a standard TESA procedure on one side are typically around 10–20 percent at most.
+Success rates of finding sperm in NOA men with use of a standard TESA procedure on one side are typically around 20 percent at most.
+(Alquobaili M. MidEastFertSocJ 2024]

 Upper/Middle/Lower Pole Biopsy

 Testicular sperm extraction (TESE) is the procedure used when sperm are extracted through an incision in the scrotum (as opposed to TESA, which involves a needle aspiration and no incision).
 Performing a TESE or TESA of the upper pole, middle pole, and lower pole of each testicle allows better sampling than the standard single site TESA procedure.
-Some studies have reported success rates of up to 45 percent with these TESE procedures, but I have found them typically to yield lower success rates (20-25 percent) in finding sperm.
-This procedure can be performed under local anesthesia, IV sedation, or general anesthesia.
+Some studies have reported success rates of up to 45 percent with these TESE procedures, but other studies have found lower success rates (around 30%).
+[Schlegal PN.
+SemReproMed 2009] This procedure can be performed under local anesthesia, IV sedation, or general anesthesia.

 Microscopic Testicular Sperm Extraction (mTESE)

 In the mTESE procedure, the testicle is carefully opened widely and the tubules are thoroughly examined using an operating microscope.
 Small areas of dilated tubules can sometimes be seen, and these often contain viable sperm.
-Success rates have been reported to be as high as 50–65 percent in some studies, although most studies report a 40–55 percent success rate in men without AZFa or AZFb microdeletions on the Y chromosome.
+[Flannigan RK.
+FertSteril 2019] Success rates have been reported to be as high as 50–65 percent in some studies, although most studies report a 40–55 percent success rate in men without AZFa or AZFb microdeletions on the Y chromosome.
+[Dabaja AA.
+AsJAndrol 2013].
+Significantly smaller amounts of testicular tubules also need to be removed due to the targeted removal of only dilated tubules as seen with the operating microscope.
+[Schlegal PN.
+SemReproMed 2009].
 Microscopic testicular sperm extraction is generally performed on an outpatient basis under general anesthesia.
 Due to the more invasive nature of the mTESE procedure, some degree of testicular damage can occur.
-Studies have shown that about 5–10 percent of men undergoing mTESE need to have testosterone replacement started after the procedure, though these men often have testosterone production production problems to begin with.
+Studies have shown that about 5–10 percent of men undergoing mTESE need to have testosterone replacement started after the procedure, though these men often have testosterone production problems to begin with.

 Fine-Needle Mapping of the Testicle